MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/crash-analyzer/index.md

 The **Crash analyzer** tool works best if your source maps are securely stored using Azure Artifacts Symbol Server.
 This is because DevTools can retrieve source maps from Azure Artifacts Symbol Server on demand when analyzing your error.
 See [Securely debug original code by publishing source maps to the Azure Artifacts symbol server](../javascript/publish-source-maps-to-azure.md).

-If you're not using Azure Artifacts Symbol Server, you can still use the **Crash analyzer** tool by making sure that the source maps that correspond to the stack trace are accessible to DevTools.
-For example, if you've loaded source maps before by using the `//# sourceMappingURL=` comment, DevTools caches them for later reuse.
+If you're not using Azure Artifacts Symbol Server, you can still use the **Crash analyzer** tool, by making sure that the source maps that correspond to the stack trace are accessible to DevTools.
+For example, if you've loaded source maps before by using the `//# sourceMappingURL=` comment, DevTools caches the source maps for later reuse.
 To learn more, see [Source maps in DevTools](../javascript/source-maps.md#source-maps-in-devtools) in _Map the processed code to your original source code, for debugging_.

-DevTools doesn't cache source maps when the domain name is localhost.
+DevTools doesn't cache source maps when the domain name is `localhost`.
 This means that if you're not using Azure Artifacts Symbol Server, the **Crash analyzer** tool will only work for stack traces that are collected from production environments, not from local development environments that use the `localhost` domain.

 <!-- ------------------------------ -->